 Trillium coordinates the care you receive by working with each member and their health care providers to find the best way to meet medical and non-medical needs.
 For non-medical needs, Patient Centered Primary Care Homes (PCPCHs) will help members with anxiety, depression, and addiction to tobacco, drugs, and alcohol.
+Trillium monitors its network across provider types to ensure an adequate network.

-We sometimes provide services that Fee-For-Service OHP doesn't cover.
+We sometimes provide services that Fee-For- Service OHP doesn't cover.
 You have a right to request and receive additional information on the structure and operations of Trillium.
 For additional information on Trillium's structure and operations, contact Trillium at 1-877-600-5472, or TTY 711.